 Sophos Home: This free consumer version of the Sophos enterprise security software works in Windows and macOS.
 In addition to detecting viruses and malware, it also protects against web-based attacks in real time.

-Malewarebytes: Another much-loved malware detection tool for Windows, Malwarebytes also offers a Mac version.
+Malwarebytes: Another much-loved malware detection tool for Windows, Malwarebytes also offers a Mac version.
 It’s fast, with a focus on real-time protection rather than scheduled scans.
 It sports a great reputation for removing PUPs, but it won’t scan macOS for Windows viruses.
 This could potentially allow those viruses to be unknowingly distributed to Windows computers.
+(Optional: Get 25% off Malwarebytes Premium)

 Avast: Avast’s free software detects viruses and malware.
 It also proactively protects against web-based threats like unsafe websites and email attachments.
 Unfortunately, it’s also known for imposing a heavy load on system resources to offer these real-time features.